michaelpini/TodoList/readme.md

 - Completed / Done

 ### Sort
-The list can be sorted by 4 buttons.
+The list can be sorted by 4 buttons (drop down list in mobile view).
 👉 Press button twice to toggle sort order

 | Sort                    | initial sort order            |